Post

 6-1.
 Build Image

-Open a terminal in the directory where the Dockerfile is located and run the following command:
+Open a terminal in the directory where your Dockerfile is located and run the following command:

 1